babadofar/MyOwnRepo/articleII.md

 ![Average Response Time](https://raw.githubusercontent.com/babadofar/MyOwnRepo/master/images/AverageResponseTimes.png)

-This is just a scratch on the surface of how to work with visualizing log statistics using the ELK stack.
-The next natural step is to start adding sub aggregations, for instance showing different colors for each browser, geo-location etc. Hopefully, this will be enough to set you off into your own journey into the realm of the ELK-stack.
+This has been a short guide to how you can get an overview on user engagement and application performance.
+The ELK-stack offers a flexible toolset for analyzing and visualizing data, these steps are just scratching the surface.
+Hopefully, this will be enough to set you off into your own journey into the realm of the ELK-stack.